 This classic Paschal or Easter Sermon is from Saint John Chrysostom, fifth century early church father and one of the greatest preachers of all time.
 This homily for Holy Pascha exhorts all, even those who have not kept the Lenten fast, to rejoice and enter into the Easter feast of the resurrection.
-TO LISTEN TO THIS POST READ BY DR ITALY, CLICK THE ARROW BELOW (5 minute listen)
+TO LISTEN TO THIS HOMILY READ BY DR ITALY, CLICK THE ARROW BELOW (5 minute listen)

 Let all Pious men and all lovers of God rejoice in the splendor of this feast; let the wise servants blissfully enter into the joy of their Lord; let those who have borne the burden of Lent now receive their pay, and those who have toiled since the first hour, let them now receive their due reward.
 Let any who came after the third hour be grateful to join in the feast, and those who may have come after the sixth, let them not be afraid of being too late.